sagefy/sagefy/docs/updates-list.md

 This is a reverse chronological listing of updates on Sagefy's progress.
 I will try to do these biweekly.

+## UPDATE -- 2019 May 28

+Thanks for signing up for the Sagefy updates newsletter.
+I am sending updates biweekly to help track progress on Sagefy.

+### 2019 May 13 - 2019 May 27

+- I worked on creating lots of new subjects (1500+) based on the Library of Congress, using Amazon Mechanical Turk to help write original content.
+Some early signs show a significant traffic increase :)

+### Upcoming Two Weeks: 2019 May 28 - 2019 June 9

+- Either the test suite, site search, or talk pages... guess we'll see :)

+### Feedback

+Feel free to reply to this address!
+You can also go to https://sgfy.xyz/issues and add feedback or ideas there.

 ## UPDATE -- 2019 May 13

 Thanks for signing up for the Sagefy updates newsletter.
 I am sending updates biweekly to help track progress on Sagefy.